dewetblomerus/onboarding-talk/onboarding-elixir-slides.md

 ---
 ![bg](https://f000.backblazeb2.com/file/elixirconf-images/matched-bg.png)
 ## Things to set up before they even start.

+- Identify the experienced Elixir engineer that will help them.
 - Ideally, let them work on a small part of something that is already in production.
 - If it is a new thing, get it deployed before they start or pair with them until it is deployed.
 - If any higher level OTP tools need to be used GenServers, ETS, Agents, Phoenix PubSub, etc, make those choices for them in the beginning.